-In spite of the KOYOT 4's profile stability, strong turbulent air may cause the wing to collapse asymmetrically, especially if you do not fly actively and prevent the collapse.
+In spite of the KLIMBER P's profile stability, strong turbulent air may cause the wing to collapse asymmetrically in very strong turbulence, especially if the pilot is unable to fly actively and prevent the collapse.
 In this case the glider conveys a loss of pressure through the brake lines and the harness.
-To prevent the collapse from happening, pull the brake handle on the affected side of the wing.
+To prevent the collapse from happening, pull the brake handle corresponding to the affected side of the wing.
 It will increase the incidence of the wing (angle of attack).
-If the collapse does happen, the KOYOT 4 will not react violently, the turning tendency is gradual and easily controlled.
+If the collapse does happen, the KLIMBER P will not react violently, the turning tendency is gradual and easily controlled.
 Weight-shift toward the open, flying side (the opposite side of the collapse) to keep the wing flying straight, while applying light brake pressure to that side if necessary.
 Normally, the collapsed side of the wing should then recover and reopen by itself.
-If it does not, try to weight-shift towards the collapsed side.
-If this does not resolve the issue, pull the brake handle on the collapsed side decisively and quickly all the way (100%) down and release it back up immediately.
-You may have to repeat this action to provoke the re-opening of the collapsed glider side.
+If it does not, then pull the brake handle on the collapsed side decisively and quickly all the way (100%) down.
+You may have to repeat this pumping action to provoke the re-opening of the deflated glider side.
 Do not over-brake or slow down the flying side of the wing (control the turn).
-Once the collapsed side is open make sure you return to normal flying speed.
+Once the collapsed side is open make sure you return to the default flying speed.